|

 Distributed Computing |

-everyone, when they first build a distributed application,
+Essentially everyone, when they first build

-makes the following eight assumptions.
-All prove to be
+a distributed application, makes the following eight assumptions.

-false in the long run and all cause big trouble and painful
+All prove to be false in the long run and all cause big trouble

-learning experiences.
+and painful learning experiences.

 -

-network is reliable
+The network is reliable

 -

-is zero
+Latency is zero

 -

-is infinite
+Bandwidth is infinite

 -

-network is secure
+The network is secure

 -

-doesn't change
+Topology doesn't change

 -

-is one administrator
+There is one administrator

 -

-cost is zero
+Transport cost is zero

 -

-network is homogeneous
+The network is homogeneous

 |

-| |
+Deutsch |

 |